Wisp-Secure-Communication/react-native-keyboard-composer/README.md

 ## How It Works

+The library handles three key scenarios:

+1. **Keyboard opens** - Content pushes up to keep the last message visible above the composer
+2. **Input grows/shrinks** - As you type multiple lines, content scrolls to maintain the gap between your last message and the composer
+3. **Keyboard closes** - If you scrolled while the keyboard was open, content adjusts to prevent awkward gaps

-### iOS
+### Technical Details

-Uses `keyboardLayoutGuide` (iOS 15+) with `CADisplayLink` for 60fps keyboard position tracking.
-Falls back to `keyboardWillShow`/`keyboardWillHide` notifications for older iOS versions.
+- **iOS**: Uses `keyboardLayoutGuide` (iOS 15+) with `CADisplayLink` for frame-accurate positioning

-### Android

-Uses `WindowInsetsAnimationCompat` for frame-by-frame keyboard position updates.
-This provides smooth, synchronized animations between the keyboard and content.
+- **Android**: Uses `WindowInsetsAnimationCompat` for synchronized keyboard tracking

 ## Platform Support